Chapter 6 -- The Rise and Decline of the Roman Empire

 "The heavens declare the glory of God; the skies proclaim the work of his hands.
 Day after day they pour forth speech; night after night they display knowledge (using sign language).
 They have no (verbal) speech, they use no (vocal) words; no sound is heard from them.
 Yet their voice (sign language) goes out into all the earth, their (picto-graphic) words to the ends of the world."
 (Ps.
 19:1-4).

-From 96 A.D. till 337 A.D. is 240 years and from the sun seal removed by Aries to the sun "messiah" riding (Sagittarius) is 240 degrees (2/3 of 360).
-Notice that the lunar open seal near Aries' hoof also corresponds to the lunar crescent in Sagittarius's hand.
-Just as the pagan Roman Empire rose and fell over a period of 240 years (when Constantine died in 337 A.D.) culminating in persecution of Christians for 10 years till Constantine came, so also the secular United States will rise and fall over a period of 240 years (Declaration of Independence 1776 to 2016) culminating in persecution of Christians for 10 years till Christ comes.
-We believe persecution of Christians in the U.S. will begin in 2017.
-Not only is Constantine a type of Christ, he is also a type of anti-Christ.
-We know this because he appears as Roman Emperor FIRST chronologically in chapter 6, BEFORE all the calamities strike the Roman Empire in chapters 7 to 11 (or 12 to 18) whereas Christ returns AFTER in chapter 19.
-In the same way, an end-time anti-Christ will become the last president of the U.S. BEFORE its rapid decline.
-Yes, Constantine did "according to his own will; and exalted himself and magnified himself above all (Constantine was simultaneously Pontifex Maximus of paganism and Chief Bishop of the Catholic Church).
+From 96 A.D. till 337 A.D. is 240 years and from the sun seal removed by Aries to the sun "messiah" riding (Sagittarius) is 240° (2/3 of 360).
+Notice that the lunar open seal near Aries' hoof also corresponds to the lunar crescent in Sagittarius's hand (240°).
+Just as the pagan Roman Empire rose and fell over a period of 240 years (when Constantine died in 337 A.D.) culminating in persecution of Christians for 10 years till Constantine came, so also the secular United States may rise and fall over a period of 240 years (Declaration of Independence 1781 to 2021) culminating in persecution of Christians till Christ comes.
+We believe persecution of Christians in the U.S. may begin in 2021.
+Constantine (6:2) was a type of Christ in chapter 19.
+The description of both is similar.
+But the comparison is only superficial.
+Constantine did "according to his own will; and exalted himself and magnified himself above all (Constantine was simultaneously Pontifex Maximus of paganism and Chief Bishop of the Catholic Church).
 Neither shall he regard the (pagan) gods of his ancestors.
 But he shall "honor the god of fortresses (saints & angels follow the "way of the Eternal" which is "a fortress" -- Pr.
 10:29, Sprl; their images are found in shrines and cathedrals and "The bodies of those saints FORTIFY the city" -- Chrysostom, 4th cent.); and a god whom his fathers knew not" (the Pope) (Dan.
 11:36-38).
 Gibbon says, "The first of the Christian emperors was unworthy of that name till the moment of his death."
 Thus Constantine's kindred were all slaughtered, except Constantius who died a natural death.
 "The seed of evildoers shall never be renowned.
 Prepare slaughter for his children for the iniquity of their fathers, that they do not rise, nor possess the land" (Isa.
 14:20).
 "The thing that hath been, it is that which shall be; and that which is done, is that which shall be done" (Eccl.
 1:9).
 God says, "I change not" (Mal.
 3:6).
 He is "the same yesterday, today and forever" (Heb.
 13:8).